kexinwang3/spaco/README.md

 ## Installation

-A conda environment is required to support Python modules in R interface.
+A Conda environment is required to support Python modules in R interface.

 ``` r